django-cms/djangocms-frontend/docs/source/how-to/use-frontend-as-component.rst

     To make plugins available as components, ensure that the ``CMS_COMPONENT_PLUGINS`` setting in your project's ``settings.py``
-    is a list that includes the necessary plugin names or dotted path to a plugin parent class .
+    is a list that includes the necessary plugin names or dotted path to a plugin parent class.
 Only plugins named in the listing or their child classes can be used directly in templates without creating database entries.